itmonitoringcommunity/pylibs/readme.md

 ## pysched

-This application provides automating processes with scheduled process periodically in a terminal console via bulletin-api.
+This application provides automatic sending processes via bulletin-api.
 It is possible to use many python libraries.

 ## FIRST

 * Configure system environment on Windows OS
 * Download Pyhton from visualstudio code extensions
-* Download npm from visualstudio code extensions

 ## SECOND